The 2015 Harlan Institute-ConSource Virtual Supreme Court

 This competition has two stages, which mirror the process by which attorneys litigate cases.

-The Harlan Institute and ConSource will select the top four briefs taking the affirmative position, and the top brief briefs taking the negative position, and seed them for oral arguments.
-All eight teams will compete in a virtual oral argument session over Google+ Hangout judged by staff members at the Harlan Institute and ConSource.
+The Harlan Institute and ConSource will select the top briefs taking the affirmative position, and the top brief briefs taking the negative position, and seed them for oral arguments.
+All teams will compete in a virtual oral argument session over Google+ Hangout judged by staff members at the Harlan Institute and ConSource.
 Only teams that submit briefs that fully comply with all of the rules will be considered for oral argument.

 - The first round of oral arguments, the District court, will match up the top eight teams, in April of 2015.

 - The four teams that advance will meet up in the second round of oral arguments, the Court of Appeals, in May of 2015.

-- The top two teams that advance will meet in the final round of oral arguments, the Supreme Court, in May of 2014.
+- The top two teams that advance will meet in the final round of oral arguments, the Supreme Court, in May of 2015.
 These two teams will compete virtually in front of a panel of prominent appellate attorneys.
-You can see the video from the 2013 Competition here.
+You can see the video from the 2013 and 2014 competition.
 The winners will be crowned the Solicitors General of FantasySCOTUS, and win an amazing prize.

-Members of the runner-up team will each receive an iPad.
+Members of the runner-up team will each receive an iPad Mini.

 Members of the third and fourth place teams will each receive a $100 Amazon.com Giftcard.